Welcome, budgeters and savvy savers!

 - School clothing: Use this to cover school clothing, shoes, and accessories.

 - Hobbies: Does your child have any hobbies they enjoy?
+If so, have a sinking fund for it.

 - New baby expenses: Do you see yourself adding a member to your family soon?
 If so, now is the time to start saving.